mlubinsky/mlubinsky.github.com/ms_excel/README.md

 # Print the extracted values
 print(f"col1 value: {col1_value}")
 print(f"col2 value: {col2_value}")

-Use code with caution.
-Method 2: Using .squeeze()
+# Method 2: Using .squeeze()

-The .squeeze() method attempts to convert the DataFrame to a Series (a one-dimensional labeled array), effectively returning the single row as a dictionary-like object.
+# The .squeeze() method attempts to convert the DataFrame to a Series
+# (a one-dimensional labeled array), effectively returning the single row
+# as a dictionary-like object.
 You can then access columns by their names.

-Python
 # Extract values using `.squeeze()`
 single_row_dict = df.squeeze()
 col1_value = single_row_dict['col1']